Proverbs

 The desire accomplished is sweet to the soul.

-biblical accomplishment
+accomplishment biblical

 The way to avoid evil is not by maiming our passions, but by compelling them to yield their vigor to our moral nature. - Henry Ward Beecher quote.